pjaselin/Studio_LAMMPS/README.md

   - R Shiny Server for app hosting: https://www.rstudio.com/products/shiny/shiny-server/

 ## Software Design
-N.B.: It is assumed that developers have a working knowledge of LAMMPS, have studied the Python wrapper to LAMMPS, and are willing to learn the R Shiny framework.
-For the latter two, reading the available documentation and playing around with the code should be quite enlightening.

 The application presently consists of three files:
 - app.R: Main application file
 - lammps_helper.py: Python function for reading RDF data with C-level LAMMPS-Python wrapper
-- www/bgtexturered.png: Background image for header
+- /www/bgtexturered.png: Background image for header

 There are four layers in this software: the LAMMPS engine at the backend, the Python wrapper interfacing with LAMMPS, R running the Python wrapper via the Reticulate package, and R Shiny providing the graphical interface.
 This ordering is the direction in which the software was developed.
 Beginning with a functional LAMMPS script, the Python wrapper was fully explored with the ability to access data out of the LAMMPS instance.
 When it was found that it might be difficult to develop a Python web app, the R Reticulate package was used to convert the Python scripts to R. Finally the web app with its interactive control of the LAMMPS commands and visuals were created using R Shiny.

+N.B.: It is assumed that developers have a working knowledge of LAMMPS, have studied the Python wrapper to LAMMPS, and are willing to learn the R Shiny framework.
+For the latter two, reading the available documentation and playing around with the code should be quite enlightening.

 ### Application Flow
 1. User makes desired simulation settings.
-2. User pressed the "Submit to LAMMPS" button.
+2. User presses the "Submit to LAMMPS" button.
 3. Desired settings are passed to placeholder variables in the LAMMPS script.
 4. LAMMPS is launched and runs in steps of 1/20 of the total simulation time.
 5. At every step, the helper functions are used to read desired data out of the simulation and store this in data frames in memory.